Floadway/concept/README.md

-# Floadway
+# Floodway

-Floadway is the result of several years of back-end work done by me, it is the solution to some of the things that have always bothered me while writing software.
+Floodway is the result of several years of back-end work done by me, it is the solution to some of the things that have always bothered me while writing software.
 The concept repository holds the basic structure and explaination to the framework.
 That said, let's get started.

-## What is floadway supposed to be?
+## What is Floodway supposed to be?

-Floadway is an architecture building up on node.js (for now; framework should be implementable in other languages) that is supposed to:
+Floodway is an architecture building up on node.js (for now; framework should be implementable in other languages) that is supposed to:

 * Speed up developement of **Real-Time** applications
 * Remove **boilerplate** code from Applications